-Each new Emerging Organisation that joins WANO as a Category 5 member is required to “buy-into” WANO’s accumulated intellectual property with a joining fee of £100,000.
+Each new Emerging Organisation that joins WANO as a category 5 member is required to “buy-into” WANO’s accumulated intellectual property with a joining fee of £100,000.
 (This joining fee includes the first annual WANO Membership fee of £30,000 from the above table).

-The services that a Category 5 Member can expect from WANO each year includes a maximum of two Member Support Missions (MSM).
-Any additional MSMs requested by a Category 5 Member shall be charged at a rate of £ 15,000 per mission, (which includes travel and subsistence and human resource costs associated with this mission).
+The services that a category 5 member can expect from WANO each year includes a maximum of two Member Support Missions (MSM).
+Any additional MSMs requested by a Category 5 Member shall be charged on a cost of service delivery basis, (for travel and subsistence and human resource costs associated with this mission).

-Category 1 WANO Membership fees are calculated according to a formula.
-This formula aims to distribute the required fees equitably amongst the Category 1 Members, after taking into account the fees received from the Category 3 and 5 Members.
+Category 1 WANO (London) membership fees are calculated according to a formula.
+This formula aims to distribute the required fees equitably amongst the category 1 members, after taking into account the fees received from the category 3 and 5 members.

 The formula comprises three parts:

-25% of the required amount is equally distributed to all Category 1 Members
+25% of the required budget is equally distributed to all category 1 members

-50% of the required budget is prorated against the numbers of units for each of the Category 1 Members
+50% of the required budget is prorated against the numbers of units for each of the category 1 members

-25% of the required budget is prorated against the total rated output power of the units for each of the Category 1 Members
+25% of the required budget is prorated against the total rated gross output power of the units for each of the category 1 Members, using the latest version of the IAEA reference data series 2 “Nuclear power reactors of the world” as the source.

 The resultant Category 1 WANO Membership fee formula is shown below:

 FM1 = BA*[(0.25/C1) + 0.50(U/N)+0.25(PM/PT)]